solidusio/solidus.io/README.md

 2. Install npm packages `npm install`

 3. Start the Middleman server.
-Note that this will also invoke Gulp via the external pipeline.
+Note that this will also invoke Webpack via the external pipeline.

         $ bundle exec middleman server

 4. To build html and assets for production, run

+        $ bundle exec middleman build